recordkeeper/TTS40k-Mod-Catalogue/Patch Notes.md

-# 2/7/21 Update
+# 2/21/21 Update

 Adeptus Astartes

-Space Marine Special Characters - Added new models for High Marshal Helbrecht and Chaplain Grimaldus
+Space Marine Special Characters - New models for Brother Corbulo, Astorath, the Sanguinor, and Commander Dante

-Black Templar Supplement Units - The Emperor's Champion has been moved to this collection.

-Eldar

-Craftworlds - Added Warp Hunter and Lynx tanks.
+Blood Angels Supplement Units - Added Captain Karlaen as a special Terminator model.

+Chaos

+Chaos Daemons - New model for Shalaxi Hellbane.

+Orks

+Orks - Updated model collection.
+Now has more Goff units, plus others.